Assessing the Impact of Fitting Methodology at aN$^3$LO with FPPDF: an Open Source Tool for Extracting Parton Distribution Functions in the Hessian Approach: The impact of fitting methodologies at up to aN LO

 \subsubsection{Comparison between aN$^3$LO results}

 \paragraph{Parton luminosities} In Fig.~\ref{fig:an3lo_comparison_lumi} we compare a selection of PDF luminosities at aN$^3$LO, for the fixed parameterisation and NNPDF fits.
-We observe good compatibility between the two cases in the whole $m_X$ range: central values are always in agreement at the 1$\sigma$ level, with the exception of the quark-antiquark channel for large invariant mass.
+We observe good compatibility between the two cases in the whole $m_X$ range: central values are always in agreement at 1$\sigma$ level, with the exception of the quark-antiquark channel for large invariant mass.
 We note how the same comparison between the published MSHT and NNPDF sets performed in Ref.~\cite{Cridge:2024icl} (see in particular Fig.~4) give somewhat different results, highlighting a tension around $m_X\sim 10^2$ GeV for the gluon-gluon and gluon-quark channels.
 Fig.~\ref{fig:an3lo_comparison_lumi} of this paper shows how such differences are due to the different treatment of data and theory settings and not to the specific fitting methodologies.
+A clear difference in the size of the uncertainties is also observed, with these being generally larger in the fixed parameterisation case.
+This will be commented on further below in a dedicated section, but in broad terms is due to the impact of the dynamic tolerance procedure in the fixed parameterisation fits, which roughly corresponds to taking a larger value $T \approx 3$ in the error definition, $\Delta \chi^2=T^2$.

 \paragraph{Gluon PDF} A similar conclusion holds at the level of the gluon PDF, shown in Fig.~\ref{fig:gluon_charm_an3lo} (left): while in the previous aN$^3$LO comparison of Ref.~\cite{Cridge:2024icl} some tensions were visible around $x\sim 0.5 \times 10^{-2}$, here we observe 1$\sigma$ compatibility for the whole $x$ range.